 No matter the weather condition, even though an exposed fire will be extinguished by rain regardless, the flint wheel will deliver a maximum spark every single time for starting fires.

-Inside of the case, there are tinder sticks that are used to start the fire.
+Inside the case, there are tinder sticks that are used to start the fire.
 With a water-resistant seal, they are kept dry.
 In addition, the entire case will float in water.

 Right from the get-go, you are provided with four tinder sticks (that are waxed for easier lighting) that can be easily torn for quick lighting.

+For a reliable accessory, it is priced fairly, if not slightly expensive.
 While not without its slight flaws, for example not the best seal and only being able to hold four sticks, it will come in handy in times where you do not have access to the sun for starting a fire.

-Carson Flip-open Pocket Magnifiers
+8. Carson Flip-open Pocket Magnifiers

 Whether you want to transport these magnifiers in your purse, bag, or backpack you can easily do so.
 They are super compact and ideal for any outdoor adventure.